wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Immersive Minigames](https://www.nexusmods.com/newvegas/mods/58246) - Real-time alternative to the menu-mode hacking and lockpicking mini-games

-[Magic Sewer](https://www.nexusmods.com/newvegas/mods/75589) - For all your cross-continental travel needs.
+[MagicSewer.esp](https://www.nexusmods.com/newvegas/mods/75589) - Travel instantly from one Wasteland to the other through nothing more than a magical drainage grate.

-[Pip-boy Weapon Mod Vendor](https://www.nexusmods.com/newvegas/mods/84997) - Purchase weapon mods directly through the Pip-boy interface.
+[Pip-boy Weapon Mod Vendor - ESPless](https://www.nexusmods.com/newvegas/mods/84997) - Purchase weapon mods directly through the Pip-boy interface.
 Optionally have them shipped to any unlocked dropbox.

-[Purchase Items on Display](https://www.nexusmods.com/newvegas/mods/78873) - Let's you purchase items that're on display at vendors
+[Purchase Items on Display (xNVSE)](https://www.nexusmods.com/newvegas/mods/78873) - Let's you purchase items that're on display at vendors

 [Simple Explosive Entry](https://www.nexusmods.com/newvegas/mods/66992) - Allows the player to use explosives to bypass locks.
 - Use with [Simple Explosive Entry Tweaks](https://www.nexusmods.com/newvegas/mods/85580), which provides tweaks to the mod to make it more seamless and engaging.